-To determine whether an extension is popped out, developers can inspect the query string of their iframe for the
+To determine whether an extension is popped out, developers can refer to the query string in the Extension’s iframe URL.
+The

-In a typical use case, your EBS will use the Send Extension PubSub Message endpoint to broadcast messages to viewers using PubSub.
-Your extension front end will then use the Extension Helper to listen for incoming messages.
-For details, see the Extensions Reference.
+In a typical use case, your EBS will use the Send Extension PubSub Message endpoint to broadcast messages to viewers.
+Your Extension front end will then use the Extension Helper to listen for incoming messages.
+For details, see PubSubin the Extensions Reference.

 JSON Web Tokens (JWTs)

 When developing Twitch extensions, it’s important to fully understand how JSON Web Tokens (JWTs) provide secure communication across Twitch, a viewer’s extension, and your EBS.
 If you are not familiar with JWTs, visit the official site for an introduction.